STAND. COM. REP. NO. 1624

 Thirtieth State Legislature

 Your Committee on Education, to which was referred S.C.R.
 No. 74 entitled:

 "SENATE CONCURRENT RESOLUTION ENCOURAGING THE DEPARTMENT OF EDUCATION AND OTHER AGENCY AND COMMUNITY STAKEHOLDERS TO CONTINUE MEETING AS A WORKING GROUP FOR SEXUAL VIOLENCE PREVENTION EDUCATION IN PUBLIC SCHOOLS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 871, S.D.
-1, H.D.
-2, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 871, S.D.
-1, H.D.
-3.
+As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 74 and recommends that it be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Education,